Influenza vaccine for adults

 • Rest and drink plenty of fluids.

-• The routine use of paracetamol isn't recommended following vaccinations, but may be used for relief of severe discomfort.
+• The routine use of paracetamol isn't recommended following vaccinations, but it may be used for relief of severe discomfort.

 • Tell your doctor if they bother you.

-• Read more: After your immunisation.(external link)
+• Read more about what happens after your immunisation.(external link)

 The following links have more information on the flu vaccine:

-Flu (influenza) vaccines(external link) Immunise, Health New Zealand | Te Whatu Ora
+Flu (influenza) vaccine(external link) Immunise, Health New Zealand | Te Whatu Ora

 Influenza and vaccination for older people(external link) The Immunisation Advisory Centre, NZ